The Association to Advance Collegiate Schools of Business

 The Personal Financial Planning Program is registered with the Certified Financial Planning Board of Standards, Inc., as meeting the academic requirements necessary to qualify a student to sit for the CFP examination.

 The College of Business Administration offers curricula leading to the degree of Bachelor of Science in Business Administration, Master of Business Administration, Associate of Science in Business Administration, and Associate of Science in Paralegal Studies.
-The College of Business Administration also offers a minor program in business administration for non-business majors, and offers minors in economics, international business, and leadership for all majors.
+The College of Business Administration also offers a minor program in business administration for non-business majors, and offers minors in accounting, economics, international business, leadership, and marketing for all majors.
 The description below is concerned mainly with the undergraduate curriculum.
 For full information concerning the M.B.A. program, refer to the Graduate Catalog and the Master of Business Administration bulletin, which may be obtained from the College of Business Administration, 840 Wood Street, Clarion University, Clarion, PA 16214-1232.
 Click here for descriptions of the Associate of Science degree programs.

 All candidates for the Bachelor of Science in Business Administration degree are required to take a broad program of business foundation subjects and then choose a business field of specialization in one of the following areas: